ruialmeida-cyber/Microsoft-Infrastructure-Administration-Foundations/2.4-Active-Directory-User-Administration-Automation/README.md

 PasswordNeverExpires : False
 ```

+The laboratory therefore demonstrated both **manual identity administration** and **controlled administrative automation**.

 ---

 # Conclusion

-This laboratory extended the Active Directory administration work from manual PowerShell commands into controlled automation.
+This laboratory extended the Active Directory administration work from Lab 2.3 into Active Directory user administration and controlled PowerShell automation.

 The key lesson was that effective automation is not simply a collection of commands executed automatically.

-A robust administrative script should define:
+A robust administrative workflow should define:

 ```text
 What must be true before execution